Trail and ultra-trail running physiology basics

 Overall, trail running and ultra-trail running require a well-trained and efficient musculoskeletal, cardiovascular, and respiratory system, as well as an adequate supply of energy to sustain the activity for an extended period.
 It is important for runners to properly train and condition these systems, as well as to be mindful of their nutrition and hydration needs, in order to perform at their best and reduce the risk of injury.

-endurance physiology energy metabolism ultra trail running trail running endurance sport
+physiology energy metabolism ultra trail running trail running endurance sport endurance

 Return to blog